-- In the Codecs section set: - o Set Packet Time to 20. - Verify Codecs G729, G711aLaw, G711uLaw are enabled (check marks).
+- In the Codecs section set:

+- o Set Packet Time to 20.

+- Verify Codecs G711uLaw is enabled (check marks).
 Set the Offer and Answer Order as shown.
-In the sample configuration G729 is the preferred codec, with Order 1, followed by G711aLaw with Order 2 and G711uLaw with Order 3. - On the codec Answer set G729 Discontinuous Transmission to Either. - Use default values for all other fields.
+In the sample configuration G711uLaw is the preferred codec, with Order 1.
+Note that G711uLaw is the only codec in the list that is supported by both, Experience Portal and WorldNet.

+- Use default values for all other fields.

-Step 5 - Click on Save (not shown).
+Step 5 - Click on Save.